lzabrocki/matching_env_epi/2.scripts/4_propensity_score_matching.md

 We find that the average effect on the treated is equal to +250 years of life lost: the estimate is now further away from the true effect.
 The 95% confidence interval is consistent with effects ranging from +223 up to +277.
-The width of confidence interval is now equal to 54, which is about half smaller than the previous interval of 111.
+The width of confidence interval is now equal to 54, which is about half smaller than the previous interval of 112.

 We also estimate the treatment effect for the matched dataset resulting from the matching procedure with a 0.5 caliper.
-Again, it is very important to note that the target causal estimand is not anymore the the average treatment on the treated as not all treated units could be matched to similar control units: 111 treated units were matched.
+Again, it is very important to note that the target causal estimand is not anymore the the average treatment on the treated as not all treated units could be matched to similar control units: only 111 treated units were matched.
 To know the true causal effect for the match data, we compute the mean difference in potential outcomes:

 <div class="layout-chunk" data-layout="l-body-outset">
 <div class="sourceCode"><pre class="sourceCode r"><code class="sourceCode r"><span class='co'># we retrieve the matched data</span>